-4.1.
-White matter deficits – the cause of stuttering?
+4.2.
+White matter deficits: the cause of stuttering?

-When Sommer et al. (2002) published their findings about white matter deficits in the brain of adult stutterers, they hoped they had discovered the physical cause of stuttering: a disturbed signal transmission between speech-relevant brain areas, namely the temporo-parietal region, on the one side, and the lateral pre-motor and motor areas of speech control, on the other side– roughly said, between Wernicke’s and Broca’s areas (see also Büchel & Sommer, 2004).
-What they precisely had found was a reduced fractional anisotropy in the left superior longitudinal fasciculus (SLF), a white matter tract connecting the brain regions mentioned.
-Similar results were obtained in further studies in adults who stutter (Cai et al., 2014b: Connally et al., 2014; Cykowski et al., 2010; Watkins et al., 2008).as well ss in stuttering children (Chang et al., 2008; Chang, Zhu, Choo, and Angstadt, 2015; Chow and Chang, 2017)
+When Sommer et al. (2002) published their findings of white matter deficits in the brain in adult stutterers, they hoped they had discovered the cause of stuttering: disturbed signal transmission between speech-relevant brain areas.
+Specifically, they found reduced fractional anisotropy in the left superior longitudinal fasciculus (SLF), a white matter tract interconnecting the temporoparietal region with lateral pre-motor and motor areas involved in speech control—roughly, Wernicke’s and Broca’s areas (see also Büchel & Sommer, 2004).
+Similar results were obtained in further studies in adults (Cai et al., 2014b: Connally et al., 2014; Cykowski et al., 2010; Watkins et al., 2008) and children who stutter (Chang et al., 2008, 2015; Chow & Chang, 2017).

 Theory of stuttering: white matter tracts, left SLF or arcuate fasciculus

-A reduced fractional anisotropy in white matter is mainly interpreted as a reduced density or a reduced structural integrity of the nerve fibers, especially as a lower degree of myelination.
-Indeed, fractional anisotropy could also be reduced because of crossing fibers, a lower number of fibers, or an uneven structure of the bundles, but I will neglect these possibilities in the following discussion mainly because I do not believe that such relatively invariable structural conditions come into question as causal for a variable disorder like stuttering.
+Reduced fractional anisotropy (FA) in white matter has mainly been interpreted as reduced density or reduced structural integrity of the nerve fibers, and particularly as a lower degree of myelination.
+Indeed, FA can also be reduced because of crossing fibers, a smaller number of fibers, or an uneven structure of the bundles, but I will leave those possibilities aside here because such relatively invariable structural features can hardly cause a disorder as variable as stuttering.

-The reduced fractional anisotropy found in the SLF in stutterers suggests a lower degree of myelination, or, in other words, of maturation of the nerve fibers.
-Nerve fibers are not simply wires between neurons, but axons, in other words, they are the neurons themselves, since the axon is the largest part of a neuron in the brain, thus the activity of a neuron is the activity of its axon.
-This is not unimportant for understanding the mechanism of myelination.
+The reduced FA found in the SLF in stutterers suggests a lower degree of myelination, that is, of maturation of the nerve fibers.
+Nerve fibers (axons) are not a kind of wire between neurons, but the axon is the largest part of a neuron.
+A neuron’s activity is also the activity of its axon.
+Knowing that is important to understand the mechanism of myelination and to interpret deficits in white matter structure.

-Myelination proceeds in the brain in the following way: Oligodendrocytes, a sort of glia cells, wind themselves in layers around the axon.
-The myelin sheath increases the speed at which impulses propagate along the axon: The saltatory conduction of impulses in a myelinated axon is up to 16-times faster than the continuous conduction in an unmyelinated axon.
+Myelination proceeds in the brain as follows: Oligodendrocytes, a sort of glia cells, wind themselves in layers around the axon.
+The myelin sheath enables a ‘saltatory’ conduction of impulses, in contrast to the continuous conduction in an axon without myelin sheath.
+This increases the speed at which impulses propagate along the axon: in a myelinated axon, transmission is up to 16-times faster.

-Bengtsson et al. (2005) investigated the effect of piano practicing in childhood, adolescence and adulthood on white matter.
-They found a positive correlation between practicing and fractional anisotropy in different brain regions involved in piano playing.
-Scholz et al. (2009) conducted a longitudinal study with individuals who learned a novel visuo-motor skill – juggling.
+Bengtsson et al. (2005) investigated the effect of piano practicing in childhood, adolescence, and adulthood on white matter.
+They found a positive correlation between practice and FA in various brain regions involved in piano playing.
+Scholz et al. (2009) conducted a longitudinal study in which participants learned a new visuomotor skill: juggling.
 The training group and an untrained control group were scanned before and after a six-week training period.
-The authors detected a significant increase of fractional anisotropy in white matter underlying cortex regions involved in the control of juggling in the trained group.
+In the trained group, FA was increased in white matter underlying cortex regions that were involved in the control of juggling.

-These results suggest a relationship between activity over time and myelination: The more frequently axons (that is, neurons) are activated, the better they become myelinated – just like a muscle that gradually becomes stronger by training.
-This assumption is confirmed by molecular biology: Wake, Lee, and Fields (2011), with axons of mice in culture, observed a mechanism able to promote the myelination of electrically active axons: The electrical activity of the axon provides an instructive signal to the oligodendrocytes for producing the myelin basic protein.
-That means: The more frequently an axon is active, that is, the more frequently the neuron ‘fires’, the better it becomes myelinated (see also Fields, 2010, Zatorre, Fields, & Johansen-Berg, 2012) (read more).
+This has been confirmed by molecular biology.
+Wake, Lee, and Fields (2011), with axons of mice in culture, observed a mechanism that promotes the myelination of electrically active axons, in which the axon’s electrical activity provides a signal to oligodendrocytes to produce the basic protein for myelin.
+The more frequently an axon is active, that is, the more often the neuron ‘fires’, the better it becomes myelinated (see also Fields, 2010; Zatorre, Fields, & Johansen-Berg, 2012) (read more).

 to the top